claudiocp/ohmydebn/README.md

 The default OS for Raspberry Pi is Raspberry Pi OS.
 It is based on Debian but Debian 13 support is still in testing.
 You can download a Debian 13 based image from https://downloads.raspberrypi.com/nightlies/.
 Once it is configured and connected to the Internet, you can run our installer as shown above.
 It will automatically update /etc/lightdm/lightdm.conf to log into our Cinnamon desktop.
 Once our installer is complete, reboot and enjoy your new OhMyDebn desktop!

+If you are running an older Raspberry Pi or the desktop otherwise feels sluggish, consider disabling desktop effects.
+Instructions can be found later in a separate section below.

 ## Proxmox 9

 Proxmox 9 is based on Debian 13 and will work with our installer as well.